 The pain may spread to the neck or the face if the tumor is pressing on a nerve.
 Depending on the location of the tumor within the jaw, chewing may be painful.
 The area affected by the tumor feels tender to the touch.

-For example, if you have had kidney cancer, it is possible for some cancer cells to travel to the jawbone, and start up a new tumor there.
-This can cause a tooth to become loose.
+For example, if you have had kidney cancer in the past, it is possible for some cancer cells to travel to the jawbone, and start up a new tumor there.
+This new tumor breaks down the bone and can cause a tooth to become loose.
 It's called a secondary renal cell carcinoma.
 An extra problem here is that this secondary tumor is full of blood vessels.
 If your dentist tries to take out this loose tooth, it will probably bleed a lot right afterwards.

 Once you have reported a swelling and pain to your dentist, he will take X-rays of the affected area.
 These will show the size of the tumor, but not the full extent.
-You will need a 3-D CT scan for that.
-Usually, a biopsy will be necessary to determine whether a tumor is benign or malignant.
+You will need a 3-D CT scan for that, usually in a hospital or clinic.
+Also, a biopsy will be necessary to determine whether a tumor is benign or malignant.
+This involves removing a small piece of the affected area, under anesthetic, so that the tissues can be examined in a pathology laboratory.
+Then it's possible to see what type of cells are involved and how advanced the jaw bone cancer may be.

 Occasionally, a benign tumor or cyst can be left untreated.
 They will need to be monitored over time by your doctor.
 Even a benign cyst or tumor can weaken the surrounding bone and tissue if they continue to grow.